We regret to announce that both of our 2020 camp sessions have been cancelled:

-Kevin Sauer finished his 21st year as the head coach of the varsity Virginia rowing program in 2016 and has led the Cavaliers to 11 top-four finishes and 16 top-five finishes at the NCAA Championships.
+Kevin Sauer enters his 23rd season as the head coach of the varsity Virginia rowing program in 2017-18 and has led the Cavaliers to 11 top-four finishes and 16 top-five finishes at the NCAA Championships.
 In addition, the Cavaliers have landed 11 top-six national finishes in the last 11 years at the NCAA Championships.

 A two-time Collegiate Rowing Coaches Association (CRCA) National Coach of the Year (2010 and 2012), Sauer has elevated Virginia to the most elite level of rowing programs around the country and has guided the Cavaliers to a pair of NCAA Championships, in 2010 and 2012.